gopalkgoel/gopalkgoel.github.io/_pages/research.md

 ### Current Work

-* I'm working on a physics ML project as part of the [Dunkel group](https://math.mit.edu/~dunkel/group.html), under [Alasdair Hastewell](https://math.mit.edu/directory/profile.html?pid=2112).
+* I'm working on a physics ML project as a part of the [Dunkel group](https://math.mit.edu/~dunkel/group.html), under [Alasdair Hastewell](https://math.mit.edu/directory/profile.html?pid=2112).
 I'm using physics informed neural networks to observe hidden dynamics in certain systems, in order to learn PDEs for those systems.